sympy/sympy/doc/src/tutorial/preliminaries.rst

     Integral(exp(x)*cos(x), x) == exp(x)*sin(x)/2 + exp(x)*cos(x)/2

 The SymPy Live shell in the bottom corner will pop up and evaluate the code block.
-You can also click an individual line to evaluate lines one at a time.
+You can also click any individual line to evaluate it one at a time.

 The SymPy Live shell is a fully interactive Python shell.
 You can type any expression in the input box to evaluate it.
 Feel free to use it throughout